-- Every eligible BSL covered: Applicants will be required to serve every eligible unserved and underserved Broadband Service Location (BSL) within the project area. - Maximizing Eligible CAIs: Additionally, applications that maximize the number of eligible CAIs to be served with in a project area will be scored higher (see scoring rubric defined later in this section). - Grouping of Project Areas: Applicants may group more than one project areas subject to the following criteria: - Project areas grouped in one application much be reasonably adjacent. - Applicants must provide a breakdown of key metrics including cost to build for each project area. - Partnerships: Applicants are encouraged to identify partners as needed to ensure that every eligible BSL within the proposed project area will be served.
+- Every eligible BSL covered: Applicants will be required to serve every eligible unserved and underserved Broadband Service Location (BSL) within the project area. - Maximizing Eligible CAIs: Additionally, after covering every eligible BSL included in the project area, applications that maximize the number of eligible CAIs to be served with in a project area will be scored higher (see scoring rubric defined later in this section). - Grouping of Project Areas: Applicants may group more than one project areas subject to the following criteria: - o Project areas grouped in one application must be reasonably adjacent. - Applicants must provide a breakdown of key metrics including cost to build for each project area, number of BSLs, project schedule, infrastructure technologies, project costs, and other program requirements. - Partnerships: Applicants are encouraged to identify partners as needed to ensure that eligible BSL within the proposed project area will be served.
+Applicants must identify which entity will serve as the lead subgrantee for the project and will be responsible for executing the project agreement and for ensuring that the project is completed in accordance with the terms and conditions specified in the agreement.